 The Centre is active in improving the wellbeing of our community, providing 100% commitment to the community.
-On a day-to-day basis, the Centre provides an info site and support referral centre, budget and advisory services, Social Work and Counselling services for adults and young people, yoga, table tennis and fitness classes, and a facility for hire.
-There are also a range of community support groups and classes running at any given time inclusive of community cooking classes for young people and adults and a Youth Advisory Group.
+On a day-to-day basis, the Centre provides an info site and support referral centre, budget and advisory services, food referrals and support, free clothing Wednesday, yoga, table tennis and fitness classes, and a facility for hire.
+There are also a range of community support groups and classes running at any given time.

 How do we define community?
 There are lots of ways to define community, including by geography and place.* Everyone who lives, works, plays, cares and invests in a ‘place’ shares common elements and has a unique understanding of that area’s past, present and future.
 People in a community usually have a shared vested interest in creating a place that, for example, they safely raise children, grow a business, go to work, or enjoy the environment.
 Early in 2015, the Acorn Foundation commissioned some local research on community and the result was the Western Bay of Plenty’s Vital Signs® Report.
 “Vital Signs® is an initiative measuring the vitality of a region; identifying trends, strengths, and areas for improvement.”
 This report looked at 12 of the various elements that make up the community, such as Arts & Culture, Belonging & Engagement, Getting Around, the Gap between Rich & Poor, Safety and Sport & Recreation.
 Overall, the participants in this research assessed the Bay region average, meaning that additional effort should be made. * Inspiring Communities, Learning by Doing.
 Community-led Change in Aotearoa NZ.
 2013